Skip to main content

 Frequently Asked Questions

-What does Massachusetts Superior Court Rule 9A require?
+What does Massachusetts Superior Court Rule 9A require for exhibits?

-Rule 9A requires exhibits separated by tab dividers, consecutively numbered pages, and a Table of Contents for multiple exhibits.
-Summary judgment exhibits must be filed as a single joint appendix assembled by the moving party.
+Rule 9A requires exhibits to be separated by off-set tab dividers (paper) or page markers (electronic).
+All pages must be consecutively numbered, and a Table of Contents is required for multiple exhibits.
+Summary judgment exhibits must be filed as a single joint appendix.

-Per Standing Order 1-88, exhibit lists and copies must be exchanged 5 business days before the final pre-trial conference.
-Earlier exchange may be required by case management order.
+Standing Order 1-88 requires exhibit lists and copies to be exchanged 5 business days before the final pre-trial conference.
+This allows the court and parties to review exhibits before trial.

 Ready to Prepare Massachusetts Court Exhibits?